- About IDEX

 IDEX is an Ethereum-based decentralized exchange featuring a wide variety of Ethereum and various ERC20 token trading pairs launched in 2017.

 IDEX aims to bring the conveniences and user-friendly nature of centralized exchanges but with DEX-like custody and security.
 It employs smart contracts that enable users to manage their private keys and trade in a secure, peer-to-peer environment.
 It also features Ledger Nano S and Meta Mask Wallet integrations, safer alternatives for fund management than manually entering a private key, or trusting a third-party custodian.

-Unlike EtherDelta (or other DEXs), though, IDEX leverages its smart contracts to manage transactions for its users.
-You’ll still sign off on a transaction with your private key, but the exchange itself will broadcast the transaction to the Ethereum blockchain for you.
-This allows the exchange to update account balances and order books in real time, while also managing the flow of network transactions to reduce friction.
+When trading on IDEX, users still sign off on transactions with their private key, but the exchange broadcasts the transaction to the blockchain, enabling the exchange to update account balances and order books in real-time.
 This gives IDEX the user experience of a centralized exchange without sacrificing the security and user control of a decentralized exchange.

 |Site Type||Decentralized Cryptocurrency Exchange|

 |Available Cryptocurrencies||Ethereum and ERC20 Tokens|

 IDEX launched in 2017 and has helped pioneer the path for the modern decentralized exchange.
 Despite it’s early entry into the DEX industry, however, it’s use base has lagged.
 The exchange currently has about $2.65m in Total Value Locked, about 1/7th of the 10th largest DEX, Balancer.